greg/objser-swift/README.md

 ## Implementation notes

+-	The errors thrown by various functions are currently largely undocumented, and their associated objects are not very useful for determining the cause of an error.
+These will be significantly changed, and should not be depended on (use `try?` on throwing functions instead trying to make sense of a caught error).

+-	Serialisable types that are not `Mappable` should not introduce cycles into the object graph, due to a workaround used by `Serialiser` that will be fixed soon.

+-	The current `InputStream` and `OutputStream` structs are temporary; a better IO API will be added in the future.

-Due to the inability to add constrained protocol inheritance (`extension Array: Serialisable where Element : Serialisable`) in Swift 2.1, extensions to `Array`, `Dictionary`, `Optional`, and `ImplicitlyUnwrappedOptional` mark the entire type as conforming, and raise runtime errors if a non-conforming type is contained within.
+-	Due to the inability to add constrained protocol inheritance (`extension Array: Serialisable where Element : Serialisable`) in Swift 2.1, extensions to `Array`, `Dictionary`, `Optional`, and `ImplicitlyUnwrappedOptional` mark the entire type as conforming, and raise runtime errors if a non-conforming type is contained within.

 	An unfortunate side effect of this is the lack of compile-time errors when archiving or mapping an array, dictionary, or optional containing value(s) that do not conform to `Serialisable`.
 This is eased somewhat by descriptive runtime error messages that provide sufficient type information to locate and correct non-conforming types.

 	The alternative to this approach would be to provide a large number of boilerplate methods in the serialiser and deserialiser to handle various permutations of nested arrays, dictionaries, optionals, etc., which would provide compile-time type-checking at the expense of API simplicity, code size, and the inevitable lack of support for an obscure edge case.

 	In future, it will hopefully be possible to amend this as complete generics are added to [Swift 3.0](https://github.com/apple/swift-evolution).